cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 - `prepend(content: Content, contentOptions?: ContentOptions): Element`: Inserts content right after the start tag of the element.
 - `append(content: Content, contentOptions?: ContentOptions): Element`: Inserts content right before the end tag of the element.
 - `replace(content: Content, contentOptions?: ContentOptions): Element`: Removes the element and inserts content in place of it.
+- `setInnerContent(content: Content, contentOptions?: ContentOptions): Element`: Replaces content of the element.
 - `remove(): Element`: Removes the element with all its content.
 - `removeAndKeepContent(): Element`: Removes the start tag and end tag of the element, but keeps its inner content intact.
-- `setInnerContent(content: Content, contentOptions?: ContentOptions): Element`: Replaces content of the element.

-#### Types

-For the methods and properties specified above, there are a few "types" that arguments should conform to:

-- `Content`: `String`.
-Content inserted in the output stream should be a string.
-- `ContentOptions`: `{ html: Boolean }`.
-Controls the way the HTMLRewriter treats inserted content.
-If the `html` boolean is set to true, content is treated as raw HTML.
-If the `html` boolean is set to false, or not provided, content will be treated as text, and proper HTML escaping will be applied to it.

 ### Text chunks